 Electricity consumption and conservation have always been important issues both for countries as a whole and for each household separately.
 Now this challenge is increasingly being raised on the world agenda.

-In this blog post we will show how simulation helps analyze the effects of using renewable energy sources, decentralized energy management, and changing social behavior on energy consumption.
+In this blog post, we will show how simulation helps optimize energy systems and analyze the effects of renewable energy sources, decentralized energy management, and changing social behavior on energy consumption.

 Existing problems: an energy crisis and rising electricity bills